yunfan/punyforth/README.md

 ```

 The word *dup* duplicates the top level item of the stack.
-The word *swap* xchanges the two top level items of the stack.
+The word *swap* exchanges the two top level items of the stack.

 Stack visualization:
 <pre>